testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 - The first two lines include the build tag `dev` and the build constraint `+build dev`.
 This means that the code in this file will only be compiled when the `dev` tag is passed to the Go toolchain.
 - The `init` function will be executed when the application starts.
 It will start the runtime dependencies as Docker containers, leveraging Testcontainers for Go.
 - The `init` function contains a `startupDependenciesFns` slice with the functions that will start the containers.
 In this case, we only have one function, `startTalksStore`.
-- The `init` function also contains a `gracefulStop` channel to stop the dependencies when the application is stopped.
-- The `shutdownDependencies` function will stop the dependencies when the application is stopped.
 - The `startTalksStore` function will start a Postgres database with the `testdata/dev-db.sql` file as initialization script.
 - The `Connections.Talks` variable receives the connection string used to connect to the database.
 The code is overriding the default connection string for the database, which is read from an environment variable (see `internal/app/metadata.go`).